PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Implement-Key-ExpandKey-Params-For-SelectObject-Cmdlet.md

 ---

 # Implement Key and ExpandKey Parameters for the Select-Object Cmdlet
-I propose that the `Select-Object` Cmdlet be extended with two new parameters:
+This RFC proposes that the `Select-Object` Cmdlet be extended with two new
-`Key` and `ExpandKey`.
-These parameters would function similarly to the `Property` and `ExpandProperty` parameters which currently exist.
+parameters: `Key` and `ExpandKey`.
+These parameters would allow the Select-Object Cmdlet to index into Hashtables and would function similarly to the `Property` and `ExpandProperty` parameters which currently exist for other object types.

 ## Motivation